vstadnichuk/JuBiC/docs/src/examples/example3.md

 #### Implement the Required `compute_lower_bound_master_contribution()` Method:

 This method computes a lower bound on the contribution of the sub-solver to the master problem.
 In this case, we can compute the shortest path from source to target considering only transportation costs $c_a^u$ using Dijkstra's algorithm.
+In addition, a parameter `time_limit` is provided, which can be used to limit the computation time if necessary to ensure that the overall solver respects time constraints.

 ```julia
 function JuBiC.compute_lower_bound_master_contribution(sub_solver::OwnSubSolver, params::SolverParam, time_limit)